AryanKakkar/Parameter-Optimisation/README.md

 - `fNames`, `fWidth`, `fSize`, `fConc`, `fConc1`, `fAsym`, `fM3Long`, `fM3Trans`, `fAlpha`, `fDist`: Numerical features
 - `Class`: Target variable with two classes (Higgs or Gamma)

-## Steps
+## Methodology

 1. **Data Loading and Exploration**:
    - The dataset is loaded from the provided URL and assigned appropriate column names.
    - Basic exploratory data analysis (EDA) is performed, including shape and missing value checks.
-   - A count plot is generated to visualize the distribution of classes.
+   - A count plot is generated to visualize the distribution of classes (Higgs vs. Gamma).

 2. **Data Preprocessing**:
    - The features are standardized using `StandardScaler` to improve model performance.